 Hydrangeas are a popular shrub for the homeowner.
 From mid-summer until fall, they produce a glorious show in gardens.
 Versatile shrubs, they thrive in both sandy coastal soils and in shady woodland sites.

 When we think of hydrangeas we usually think of bigleaf hydrangeas (Hydrangea macrophylla) and mountain hydrangeas (Hydrangea serrata).
 These are deciduous shrubs that are native to seacoasts and mountain valleys in Japan and divided into two types by the shape of their flowers.
-Mophead types (sometimes called hortensias) have large, ball-shaped, flower clusters.
+Mop-head types (sometimes called hortensias) have large, ball-shaped, flower clusters.
 These are sterile flowers with the fertile flowers often hidden underneath.
 Lace-cap types have flat, delicate clusters, with the sterile flowers on the outer edges and the fertile flowers displayed in the center.
 Most species of hydrangeas can have either mophead or lace-cap types of flowers, depending upon the relative numbers of fertile to infertile flowers for a specific cultivar.
 Hydrangea serrata have only lace-cap flowers.

 The biggest culprit for a lack of flowers is incorrect pruning.
 Bigleaf hydrangeas flower on old wood.
 They need minimal pruning, but if you would like to reduce the size of the plant, technically the best time to prune these shrubs is immediately after flowering.
-However, if cold winters kill the tips of the branches, prune in spring instead.
+However, if cold winters are known to kill the tips of the branches in your growing area, prune in spring instead.
 Before the hydrangea starts to leaf out, remove deadwood and cut the stems back to a healthy set of buds.
 If you have an established shrub, you can also take out several of the older stems at this time.
 This will alleviate congestion and encourage new growth.
 Make sure that you do not remove too many buds, otherwise you will loose your blooms.
 The buds have already formed when you prune mop-head and lace-cap hydrangeas in the spring and every portion of stem you remove reduces flowering.

-The color of bigleaf hydrangea blooms is not only determined by the particular cultivar, but also by the amount of aluminium in the soil and the soil pH.
-The soil pH will determine how available aluminium is to the plant.
-Acidic soil will give you blue flowers (aluminium available to the plants) and alkaline soil will give you pink flowers (aluminium unavailable to the plants).
+The color of bigleaf hydrangea blooms is not only determined by the particular cultivar, but also by the amount of aluminum in the soil and the soil pH.
+The soil pH will determine how available aluminum is to the plant.
+Acidic soil will give you blue flowers (aluminum available to the plants) and alkaline soil will give you pink flowers (aluminum unavailable to the plants).